A healing-centered engagement framework for student persistence and completion

 Respect is at the heart of building collaborative, empowering relationships with learners.
 To engage respectfully, student supporters can:

-• Encourage peer-to-peer connection when appropriate, fostering community and shared growth
+- Encourage peer-to-peer connection when appropriate, creating community and shared growth

 Putting "Respect" into practice:

-Extroverted student Tanya appreciated the opportunity to meet one-on-one with her coach and discuss her progress openly.
-Her peer, Nelson, on the other hand, was more introverted and felt uncomfortable sharing in person.
+Nelson, a self-described introvert, often felt uncomfortable having conversations with his coach in person.
 To honor his preferences, Coach Anna shifted her communication with Nelson to text messaging.
 Respectful and patient, she allowed Nelson to set the pace, building trust while giving him control over when and how he chose to engage.

 R is for Redirect